jrkerns/pylinac/docs/source/picketfence.rst

 tolerance are turned magenta.

-Additionally, pylinac provides a semi-transparent colored overlay so that an "all clear" or "A pair failed" status is easily seen and not inadvertently overlooked.
+Additionally, pylinac provides a semi-transparent colored overlay so that an "all clear" or a "pair(s) failed" status is easily seen and not inadvertently overlooked.
 If any MLC position is outside the action tolerance or the absolute tolerance, the entire MLC pair area is colored the corresponding color.
 In this way, not every position needs be looked at.
 If all rows are green, then all positions passed.